chaoss/augur/docs/source/quick-start.rst

 	git config --global credential.helper cache
 	git config --global credential.helper 'cache --timeout=9999999999999'

-- For each platform, perform a command line login in order to cache Git credentials for the LINUX user who operates Augur.
-This step is required in order to prevent the Facade Commit Counting Diesel from stalling on a command line prompt when repositories move or disappear.
+- For each platform, perform a command-line login to cache Git credentials for the LINUX user who operates Augur.
+This step is required  to prevent the Facade Commit Counting Diesel from stalling on a command line prompt when repositories move or disappear.

 Install Go
 ~~~~~~~~~~~~~~~~~~~~~~~~